segasai/stan-splines/README.md

 # stan-splines
-This is the scode written to implement natural spline models in STAN.
+This is the scode written to implement natural cubic spline models in STAN.

 Author: Sergey Koposov